 Editor's note: This clause will include the principles that are agreed as work progresses for the specific KI#Y. This may be populated directly or e.g. also when a topic in clause 7.2.Y gets resolved and a principle is agreed.

+Based on the explanation in Discussion clause the following principles are proposed for interim agreement

+- Sensing Consumer Authorization:

+- If untrusted AF is the sensing service consumer, the NEF performs authorization for accepting the sensing service request.
+If trusted AF is the sensing service consumer, the request can be directly sent to sensing function by passing authorization check.

+- Sensing Service Request Authorization:

+- A newly introduced function named as Sensing Function or a new function different from sensing function, named Sensing Profile Function performs the authorization of sensing service request